EdaKris/cintra-skins/README.md

 5. Open Ultrakill and click the US button.
 6. Select the skin folder you just made.
 7. Go to the Sandbox and see if your new skin looks good in-game.
 Make further adjustments if need be.
 8. Play the game with your stylishly new skin!!!
-## Why use these?
-Because there's only so much you can do with the in-game Custom Colors.